 The Council noted that, in view of the changes in reporting procedures for 1979 and subsequent years, guidelines are needed to enable the Secretariat to undertake appropriate summarization of the detailed sampling data if the existing data base is to be extended beyond 1978.
 To examine the implications resulting from the recent changes in sampling requirements, the Council agreed to establish a small working group of scientists from five research institutes and the Assistant Executive Secretary.
-The ad hoc working group is expected to meet during the September 1982 Meeting and to report to STACREC at the June 1983 Meeting.
+It was suggested that this ad hoc Working Group should attempt to meet during the September 1982 Meeting and to report to STACREC at the June 1983 Meeting.